codeigniter4/CodeIgniter4/user_guide_src/source/libraries/security.rst

 :func:`form_open()` will automatically insert a hidden csrf field in your forms.

-.. note:: To use auto generation of CSRF field, you need to turn CSRF filter on to the form page.
+.. note:: To use auto-generation of CSRF field, you need to turn CSRF filter on to the form page.
-    In most cases it is requested using the `GET` method.
+    In most cases it is requested using the ``GET`` method.

 If not, then you can use the always available ``csrf_token()`` and ``csrf_hash()`` functions